1. How do I apply to one of the MS degree programs or Advanced Certificate in Risk Management?

 3. Can I finish the program in one calendar year?

-Yes, students attending full-time, having met all undergraduate prerequisites, will be able to complete the program in one calendar year (Summer, Fall and Spring semesters.)
+Yes, students starting in the fall and attending full-time, having met all undergraduate prerequisites, will be able to complete the program in one calendar year (Summer, Fall and Spring semesters.)

 4. What are the minimum requirements for admission?